Q. What is a consultation visit and why is it necessary?

 Q. Are you bonded and insured?

-A. Canine Concierge is fully insured through Business Insurers of the Carolinas and bonded through Travelers Casualty & Surety Company of America.
+A. Canine Concierge is fully insured through Pet Care Insurance (Pleasant Grove, Utah).
 You are welcome to request a copy of our policy at any time before or during your service period.
-You may also click here for more information about our insurance policy.

 All Canine Concierge dog walkers and pet sitters are employees and are fully insured and bonded under our company policy.
 In event of the following, we are covered: